ThanosFisherman/islands-on-map/README.md

 Instructions
 -------------
 Following are the instructions for this task:

-### Islands on a map

-Advanon decided to work with the marine to fight pirates and we need to index maps and islands on those maps.
-Given is an API endpoint providing you with tiles for a map. https://advapi.docs.apiary.io/

 #### Task
 * Implement an API-only Spring Boot application.
 * You can use https://start.spring.io/ to create the project from zero, please select Gradle, Kotlin and any Spring Boot version you would like to use.
 * You can use any database of your choice.
 * You can use any libs you like.
 * Use a local git repository and send us a tarball archive with your solution by email.
-* Don't put your solution on a publicly accessible repository. (#SorryNotSoSorry :P)
+* Don't put your solution on a publicly accessible repository.

 Your App should have 3 API endpoints
-- POST "api/maps"
+- POST "api/maps" (I will **not** provide this endpoint)
 - GET "api/islands"
 - GET "api/islands/:id"